 - Your pet’s age.
 Older pets pose more of a risk than their younger counterparts, no matter the type of pet.

 - Your pet’s breed.
 Certain breeds suffer from certain genetic medical issues more than others, making those breeds more costly to insure.

 - Your pet’s weight and size.
 Large animals may cost more to treat than smaller animals.
 Also, consider that insurers classify your pet’s size based on different weight ranges.
 One dog might get quoted a higher premium as a medium dog with one insurer, while it saves money with another under a smaller size category.

 - Your selected deductible and reimbursement.
-The proportion your insurer covers for vet bills also affect your premium, especially if you add optional coverage.
+The proportion your insurer covers for vet bills also affects your premium, especially if you add optional coverage.

 Top providers give you confidence about your pet’s coverage when going to the vet.
 However, that confidence can look different among pet owners, from having the lowest annual deductibles to knowing you’re covered for chronic or hereditary illnesses.
 Whatever that looks like for you, you can use our guide to pet insurance providers to find a suitable fit.

 Lemonade car insurance review for 2021

 Safe drivers and electric car owners could see cheap rates, but its claims process isn’t perfect.

 How much does umbrella insurance cost?